 Back then, the only channel available on TV was Doordarshan (DD) which broadcasted international cricket matches.
 When India was playing with any other country, the whole of India’s work efficiency dropped as everyone was glued to the TV to watch Sachin bat.
 Why did only India, the famed Indian-Americans, do the same?
 Ask Barack Obama about that!?
 As 90s kids, we bunk schools or tuition classes to watch Sachin.
 Such was the craze of the little man; whenever he got out, the TVs in the households were shut down.

 In India, cricket as a religion grew in the 90s.
-Sure, the IPL is on the rise, and a lot of money and humdrum are going on at these events.
+The IPL is rising, and a lot of money and humdrum is happening at these events.
 But the genuine admiration and godly status of cricketers made the path in fans’ minds back in the 90s when Sachin used to play.
 After winning the world cup in 1983, India needed one superstar to revive cricket’s popularity.
-Sachin was the person who did it after Gavaskar and Kapil dev.
+Sachin was the person who did it after Gavaskar and Kapil Dev.

 1998- The year of Sachin’s brilliance and best form helped him to amass a record calendar year run and most centuries.
 Ask any 90s kid; he will remember the duel between late legendary leg spinner Shane Warne and Sachin Tendulkar.
 Warne used to have dreams in the night where Sachin hit him for sixes!
 Australians and the world also respected Sachin for his brilliant career and humble nature.